Sourdough bread

 ⏱ Blood Sugar Timeline

-- 0–15 min: Minimal impact on blood sugar due to slow digestion
+- 0–15 min: Minimal impact on blood sugar due to lower carb content.

-- 2–3 hr: Blood sugar levels may remain stable if consumed in moderation
+- 2–3 hr: Blood sugar levels may still be elevated.

 — BCDF community member